The Latest: Death toll grows as Israel and Iran trade attacks for third day

 When he emerged, he said he saw the neighbors’ daughter standing on the roof of her damaged home, shaking.

 “Her two sisters and her mother were killed in this incident.
-And suddenly she’s there on the roof, alone, shaking.”
+And suddenly she’s there on the roof, alone, shaking,” he said.

 Israel’s airspace stays closed